 |Bedtime||5 to 10 mmol/L (or 5 to 8 mmol/L if A1C is higher than 8%)|

-Why measure your blood sugar?
+7 reasons why you may want to measure your blood sugar?

 There are lots of reasons why measuring your blood sugar is a good idea.
 Blood sugar checks provide useful information for diabetes management, and can help you:

 - See if your insulin or medications is working to lower your blood sugar levels.